kavyadevgun/frc-localization/ultrasonic-sensors.md

 A multi color LED will change color as an indicator of how close the user is to the current preset.
 The LED conditions are as follows:

-- Red light: actualdistance ≤ distanceSet - 12 OR actualdistance ≥ distanceSet + 12
+- Red light: The actual distance from an object is different by 12 inches from the set distance

-- Yellow light: actualdistance > distanceSet - 12 && actualdistance ≤ distanceSet - 1 OR actualdistance < distanceSet + 12 && actualdistance ≥ distanceSet + 1
+- Yellow light: The actual distance from an object is between one and 12 inches different from the set distance

-- Green light: actualdistance > distanceSet - 1 && actualdistance < distanceSet + 1
+- Green light: The actual distance from an object is less than one inch different from the set distance

 ### Assembly Instructions